gcapes/matlab-programming/README.md

 How-to:
 --------
+Write your own scripts and functions
+	- Flowcharts
+	- pseudo-code
+	- explain your intentions using comments
 Load data from a directory of text files using a loop Process data in the workspace:
 	extract sub-sets of data